bojanamil/microJavaCompiler/README.md

 # microJavaCompiler

-This was a project done as part of compilers course at the University of Belgrade, faculty of Electrical engineering.
+This was a project done as part of compilers course at the University of Belgrade, faculty of Electrical engineering in 2018.

 ## Description